-This grant was developed based on the district's 21st Century System of Learning to help advance innovation efforts in our elementary schools.
-Elementary school applicants are asked to propose a school program that addresses one or more of the pathways toward college, career and citizenship preparedness.
+This grant was developed based on the district's Competency-Based Standards in the areas of Strategic and Situational Decision-Making, which includes engagement and encouragement of strategic innovations in our elementary schools.
+Elementary school applicants are asked to propose a school program that addresses this area and promotes students' paths toward college, career and citizenship preparedness.

-This grant will award up to six grants of up to $5,000 each.
-The school must make a 10% cash match for the total requested dollars.
-All applications are due no later than August 31, 2017.
+This grant will award up to five matching grants of up to $5,000 each.
+The elementary school must make a 10% cash match for the total requested dollars.
+All applications are due to the Foundation Office no later than August 17, 2018.

 For full details, please download the application below.